friemen/zackzack/README.md

 A *view* bundles the specification on contents, a channel, actions, rules and a validator.

-View contents is specified as data using a bunch of functions that create nested maps (see zackzack.specs namespace).
+Views and view contents is specified as data using a bunch of functions that create nested maps (see zackzack.specs namespace).

 There is a generic *view component* that starts a generic CSP-style controller process and builds components by interpretation of the spec-fn result.

-Each view component has one channel that takes every event submitted by JS event listeners.
+Each view component has one input channel that takes every event submitted by JS event listeners.
 Any user input is routed as `:update` event through this channel and the application state is updated immediately with the result of a field specific *parser*